Assistant Professor Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for assistant professor roles in Connecticut?

-The H-1B is the most common visa for assistant professors in Connecticut, as the role typically qualifies as a specialty occupation requiring at least a master's degree or doctorate.
+The H-1B visa is the most common visa for assistant professors in Connecticut, as the role typically qualifies as a specialty occupation requiring at least a master's degree or doctorate.
 The O-1A is an option for candidates with extraordinary academic achievement.
-J-1 exchange visitor status is also used, particularly for postdoctoral-to-faculty transitions, though it may carry a two-year home residency requirement depending on funding source.
+J-1 visa exchange visitor status is also used, particularly for postdoctoral-to-faculty transitions, though it may carry a two-year home residency requirement depending on funding source.

 How to find assistant professor visa sponsorship jobs in Connecticut?